Learning to Balance: Bayesian Meta-Learning for Imbalanced and Out-of-distribution Tasks: Experiments

 \subsection{Effectiveness of the Balancing Variables}

 We now validate the effectiveness of the three balancing variables to clearly show their effectiveness. \paragraph{$\bz^\tau$ for handling distributional shift.} $\bz^\tau$ modulates the initial model parameter $\bs\theta$, and decides what and how much to use from the meta-knowledge $\bs\theta$ based on the relatedness between the initial $\bs\theta$ and the task at hand.
 We validate the effectiveness of this balancing variable by examining the performance of the baseline methods and our models using the datasets (SVHN, CUB) that are highly heterogeneous from the meta-training datasets (CIFAR-FS, miniImageNet).
 The results in Table~\ref{tbl:ood} show that our model with only $\bz^\tau$ can effectively handle these out-of-distribution (OOD) tasks.
 We observe in Figure~\ref{fig:ood} that $\bz^\tau$ actually relocates the initial $\bs\theta$ far from the initial parameter for these OOD tasks given at meta-test time, with larger displacements for highly heterogeneous tasks (Figure~\ref{fig:ood}, right).
 This allows the model to either stick to, or deviate from the meta-knowledge based on the similarity between the tasks given at the meta-training and meta-test time.
 Moreover, the last two rows of Table~\ref{tbl:ood} show that the MC approximation in Eq.~\eqref{eq:mc_approx} largely outperforms the naive approximation in Eq.~\eqref{eq:naive_approx}, which suggests that $\bz^\tau$ learns very large variance.
-We conjecture that the role of such random initialization in MAML framework is to increase the effective learning rate for OOD tasks (See Appendix~\ref{appendix:z} for the discussion).
+We conjecture that the role of such random initialization in MAML framework is to increase the effective learning rate for OOD tasks (See Appendix~\ref{appendix:z} for the discussion). \paragraph{$\bs\gamma^\ts$ and $\bz^\tau$ for handling task imbalance.} We then examine how the two balancing variables, $\bs\gamma^\ts$ and $\bz^\tau$ handle inter-task imbalance where tasks used for meta-learning have largely different number of instances.
+Figure~\ref{fig:timbal_acc} shows the performance of the baseline models and our models with each of the balancing variables, when the number of instances per task varies from $5$ to $2000$.
+We observe that our Bayesian $\bz$-TAML and Bayesian $\bs\gamma$-TAML largely outperform Meta-SGD, especially by large degree when the number of instances per task is large.
+Figure~\ref{fig:timbal_mc} shows that the effectiveness of $\bz^\tau$ largely depends on the number of MC samples used in Eq.~\eqref{eq:mc_approx}, demonstrating the importance of incorporating uncertainties in random initializations for handling task imbalance.
+We further observe from Figure~\ref{fig:timbal_gamma} that the task-dependent learning rate multiplier $\bs\gamma^\tau$ rapidly grows as the number of instances per task increases.
+This agrees with our intuition that larger tasks should take larger inner-gradient steps, to learn more from the given task rather than resorting to meta-knowledge. \paragraph{$\bs\omega^\ts$ for handling class imbalance.} $\bs\omega^\ts$ rescales the class-specific gradients to handle class imbalance where the number of instances per class (i.e. shot) largely varies.
+Table~\ref{tbl:cimbal} shows the results under the varying degree of class imbalance across the task distribution.
+We observe that Bayesian $\bs\omega$-TAML outperforms Meta-SGD, especially by larger degree under higher class imbalance.
+Notably, Bayesian $\bs\omega$-TAML outperforms a heuristic balancing method which divides each class-specific gradient by the cardinality of each class set (Meta-SGD with $1/N$).
+The accuracy improvements over Meta-SGD in Figure~\ref{fig:cimbal} demonstrate that this heuristic balancing method overly emphasizes the tail classes with few training instances, thereby deteriorating the performance on classes with sufficiently large number of instances.
+On the other hand, our Bayesian $\bs\omega$-TAML learns the appropriate balancing variables which allow to obtain large performance gains on all classes.